Mozambique | Travel Guides | UNESCO | Where to Stay

 The water around the island is crystal clear, awash in a million shades of blue.
 In most cases, however, Ilha’s waters are not really suitable for swimming right from the shore (certainly not on the eastern/windward side), as the entire town’s waste eventually makes its way to the seashore in some form or another.

-Remember, this ain’t some small fishing village, but a town of 14,000 people concentrated on an island 3km long by 200-500m wide.
+Remember, this isn’t some tiny fishing village, but a town of 14,000 people concentrated on an island 3km long by 200-500m wide.
 Several of the town’s beaches are strewn with trash, sewage, and everything in between (like dirty diapers).

 So if you do go swimming or snorkeling, it’s advisable to take a kayak or dhow and go out far or visit one of the beaches on the nearby mainland.
 Dhow trips and kayaks can be arranged at a handful of tour operators in Stone Town.